Edgio/php-ectoken/deprecated/README.md

 PHP:
 ectoken_encrypt_token($key, $string);  // generate a token

-Follow the instructions in the EdgeCast Token Authentication 1.4 guide.
+Follow the instructions in the Edgio Token Authentication 1.4 guide.
 Pass the above function your key as the first parameter ($key), and all of your token authentication parameters as the second ($string). ectoken_encrypt_token or ectoken_generate will return your token as a string.
 On error this function will return null, and in most cases output the error to your php ERROR_LOG.
 Please note that in this release the maximum length of $string is 256 characters.

 Example:
 <?php